kestivvi/HackArena2.0-MonoTanks-TS/README.md

 npm start
 ```

-To run client in watch mode (client will autmoaitcally reconnect to the server, when files change):
+To run client in watch mode (client will automatically reconnect to the server, when files change):

 > **Note**
 >